-Fly to the southernmost city in the world, the charming port town of Ushuaia on Tierra del Fuego (Land of Fire).
+Fly to the southernmost city in the world, the charming port town of Ushuaia (flight not included).
 On arrival, enjoy a night walk (time permitting) and a gourmet lunch.
 This afternoon, transfer to your ship and settle in for your first night on board.
 Wander the decks to become acquainted with the ship, relax in the lounge and mingle with fellow guests in anticipation of your voyage.
 From your private balcony or the outside decks, take in views as you cruise the beautiful Beagle Channel before heading out to sea.

 The first part of your adventure at sea and toward extraordinary Antarctica begins with a voyage across the storied Drake Passage, which functioned as an important trade route in the 19th and 20th centuries.
 Spanning 600 miles of open ocean, this passage is also the place where the humid, sub-polar conditions of Tierra del Fuego meet with the frigid, polar reaches of Antarctica — and where the voluminous Antarctic Circumpolar Current presses from west to east.
 Notorious for its squalls, the Drake Passage once made for an unpredictable voyage; today, the stabilizer-equipped ship commands these waters comfortably.
 As you travel on your remarkable luxury cruiser, enjoy life on board as well as several university-caliber lectures every day — all part of the intriguing, ongoing conversations you have throughout your cruise with the Expedition Team and enrichment experts.
 Topics span marine biology, photography and history — the last of which is especially fascinating on this special, one-time-only expedition celebrating Antarctica's discovery.
 After lunch, join your naturalists on deck to spot pelagic seabirds, which may include the wandering albatross and smaller storm petrels in their element.
 Later in the evening, look forward to a briefing in the theater on the next day's itinerary followed by dinner at your choice of restaurants.